An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Bake a draft version of the lightmap.

-- If you are satisfied with your lighting setup, bake the final version of the lightmap using 800 samples (you can also do it later, after reflective materials are configured).
+- If you are satisfied with your lighting setup, bake the final version of the lightmap using 800 samples.
+The length of this process depends on the size of the model baked.

 - Switch to the Viewer tab.

-- Walk through the scene and add views in the places that you would like to make easily accessible to the user.
+- Walk through the scene and add Views in the places that you would like to make easily accessible to the user.
+To save the current view, click +Walk; to save the view at the same point but from the top, click +Top.

 Your scene is ready for viewing.
 Visit the Shapespark site to get a public link to it.

-Which browsers and devices allow to view scenes in VR?
+Which browsers and devices can open scenes in VR?

 - Google Cardboard with any stock WebGL enabled mobile browser (Firefox, Chrome, Safari).